dotlang/language/README.md

 1. `type adder := func(int,int)->int`
 2. `func myAdder(x:int, y:int) -> x+y`
-3. `adderPointer := adder{myAdder}`
+3. `adderPointer = adder{myAdder}`
 4. `func sort(x: array[int], comparer: func(int,int) -> bool) -> array[int]`
 5. `func map[T, S](input: array[T], mapper: func(T) -> S) -> array[S]`

 **Notes**

 1. Example 4 indicates a function which accepts a function pointer.
 2. Example 5 indicates the definition for a mapping function.
-It is using template programming features introduces in the corresponding section.
+It is using generics features introduces in the corresponding section.
 3. Value of a function pointer can be either an existing function or a lambda.
 Refer to corresponding section for more information.
 4. In a function type, you should not include input parameter names.